vchong/validator-guide/upgrade_guides/agoric/upgrade_agoric-upgrade-8.md

 This upgrade is a major upgrade with some agoric Javascript VM specific procedures.
 Please follow the [official guide](https://github.com/Agoric/agoric-sdk/wiki/ag0-to-agd-upgrade).
 You wil install NodeJS, Yarn and the agd binary.

+If you have issue installing NodeJS with the official guide because you are on a non-LTS version of Linux and you get an error to the effect of "no longer has a Release file", you can still install it through node version manager.
+See [here](https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-ubuntu-20-04).

 # check the version

+After agd is installed, check the version

 ```bash
 # should be 0.32.2